How to save money on your divorce with timing tips

 Start on the same page

-In the early stages of a divorce you and your partner may have very different feelings depending on whether you’ve said you want a divorce or been told about it by your partner.
+In the early stages of a divorce, you and your partner may have very different feelings depending on whether you’ve said you want a divorce or been told about it by your partner.
 Understanding your own emotions and your partners has a dramatic effect on keeping things amicable, saving time and money by reducing conflict and arguments.
 Our graph shows the stages people go through during a change like divorce.

 Get help if you can’t move on

 Sometimes one of you gets stuck in a particular stage or emotion.
-Very often its anger (resistance) but not always.
-If you’re struggling to get to a point where you can negotiate your future, you have two options: outsource your communication and negotiation to a third party; or get support (like counselling) to build your resilience and keep control of the process.
+Very often it's anger (resistance) but not always.
+If you’re struggling to get to a point where you can negotiate your future, you have two options: outsource your communication and negotiation to a third party or get support (like counselling) to build your resilience and keep control of the process.
 All too often we see people being rushed by their spouse when they’re not ready.
 More often than not this pushes people into seeking help from lawyers to communicate for them and buy them some time.
-Unfortunately, once you go down this route the clock is ticking and time is money (billed in 6 minute blocks!).
+Unfortunately, once you go down this route the clock is ticking and time is money (billed in six-minute blocks!).
 Allowing someone else to communicate for you, especially if you have children and will need to foster a long-term co-parenting relationship with your ex, is a very difficult place to come back from.
-Instead we recommend you get support, preferably from a professional (friends and family whilst sympathetic generally make things worse) – a few weeks of divorce counselling is a wise investment and will give you skills you can use throughout your divorce and later when communicating about the kids.
+Instead, we recommend you get support, preferably from a professional (friends and family whilst sympathetic generally make things worse) – a few weeks of divorce counselling is a wise investment and will give you skills you can use throughout your divorce and later when communicating about the kids.

 Divorce is tasks and documents – Get organised